 All annual exams, mammography, non-urgent physical therapy and non-urgent gynecology appointments will be cancelled for the next 30 days.
 In addition, any procedure that can potentially be delayed without compromising your health and well-being, we will be moving.

-Our office will contact you to reschedule but do not plan to come in for these appointments starting on Monday, March 23 through April 24.
+Our office will contact you to reschedule but do not plan to come in for these appointments starting on Monday, March 23 through the end of April.